Post-award Grant Handbook

 The threshold amounts refer to the total cost of the purchase.
 For example, purchasing three $900 laptops is considered to be a $2,700 purchase, not three separate items.
 A $90,000 equipment purchase with a $5,000 delivery/set-up fee and $8,000 in ancillary parts constitutes a purchase over $100,000.

-- All Purchases over $3,000: A Purchasing Card (P-card) may be used if the purchase is under $100,000.
-For P-card purchases over $3,000, a Purchase Request is required.
+- All Purchases over $5,000: A Purchasing Card (P-card) may be used if the purchase is under $100,000.
+If the purchase amount exceeds the P-card limit, the grants office must approve a temporary increase; once approved a temporary increase will be authorized by the Business Office so that the purchase can be made.
 If the payment will be made by check, a Purchase Order is required.
 Written price or rate quotations must be obtained from an adequate number of qualified sources (see below).
-A purchaser should not expend his/her own funds for reimbursement on purchases over $3,000.
+A purchaser should not expend his/her own funds for reimbursement on purchases over $5,000.

 Documentation must be maintained that is sufficient to detail procurement history.
 A quotation is a written statement from a vendor regarding the price for a specific good or service.
 Quotes and bids should include specifications and qualifying characteristics considered by vendor/contractor including delivery and time frame, scope of work, references, and other relevant specifications.